rodoulak/desalsim/README.md

 5. Create a new Pull Request.

 ## Authors and Acknowledgements
-The software was developed by Rodoula Ktori.
-Theoretical support was provided by all co-authors.
-Testing the simulation model for each technology has been performed by the technological experts:
+The software was developed by Rodoula Ktori, with theoretical support by all co-authors.
+The validation of each simulation model for the respective technology was conducted by technological experts:
 - Nanofiltration: Dionysia Diamantidou and Niels van Linden,
 - Multi-effect Distillation: Alessandro Trezzi,
 - MF-PFR: Fabrizio Vassallo, Carmelo Morgante, Andrea Cipollina,
 - EDBM: Calogero Cassaro, Andrea Culcasi,
-- EFC: Marcos Rodriguez Pascual.
+- EFC: Marcos Rodriguez Pascual, Geert Jan Witkamp.

 This work was supported by the EU within the WATER MINING (Next generation water-smart management systems: large scale demonstrations for a circular economy and society) - Horizon 2020 research and innovation programme under grant agreement No 869474.